 - Help them seek treatment again, if necessary

-The possibility for a relapse is a reality of recovery.
+The possibility for relapse is a reality of recovery.
 However, relapses are opportunities to create a stronger foundation for the future.
-If you’ve experienced a relapse and want to go back to treatment, call The Recovery Village today at [phone] to talk through treatment options with a representative.
+If you’ve experienced a setback and want to go back to treatment, call The Recovery Village today to talk through treatment options with a representative.

-Chao Rong, et al. “Factors Associated with Relapse among Heroin Addicts: Evidence from a Two-Year Community-Based Follow-Up Study in China.”
-Published January 28, 2016.
+Rong, Chao; et al. “Factors Associated with Relapse among Heroin Addicts: Evidence from a Two-Year Community-Based Follow-Up Study in China.”
+International Journal of Environmental Research and Public Health, January 28, 2016.
 Accessed January 11, 2019.